geocortex/vertigis-mobile-samples/Geocortex.Mobile.Samples/Geocortex.Mobile.Samples/Samples/Layout/ButtonStyles/README.md

 ﻿# Button Styles

 ### Description
-This sample demonstrates the Geocortex Mobile button styles that are available.
+This sample demonstrates the VertiGIS Studio Mobile button styles that are available.

 ### Tips
 - There are 6 basic styles: